 When it comes to beauty, there’s nothing we love more than a product that works for everyone.
-Nars Blush in Orgasm ($30), MAC's Lipstick in Ruby Woo ($19), or any one of our other favorite universally flattering lipstick shades.
+Nars Blush ($30) in Orgasm, MAC Retro Matte Lipstick ($19) in Ruby Woo, or any of our other favorite universally flattering lipstick shades.
 We equip ourselves with these foolproof picks, knowing they’ll come through for us each time with their magical ability to flatter all skin tones.
 Haircuts, on the other hand, are a completely different story.
 There’s a reason we obsess and Pinterest-scroll for days before an appointment with our hairstylist, and have slowly realized (through trial and error—lots of error) that just because Emma Watson can pull off a pixie cut doesn’t mean that we necessarily can too.